SonalKiran/thinknibbles.github.io/_posts/2020-12-09-pytorch-java-intellij-maven-macos.markdown

 title:  "Use PyTorch machine learning framework in Java using Intellij and maven on MacOS"
 date:   2020-12-09 01:35:00 +0800
 category: backend
-categories: [Backend-development, Java]
+categories: [Backend, Java]
-tags: [Java, Backend-development, Intellij, Machine learning, pytorch, macOS]
+tags: [Java, BackendDevelopment, Intellij, MachineLearning, pytorch, macOS]
 ---
 ### Who is this post for ?